hyphanet/website/content/pages/documentation-fr.md

 ## Content

-In addition to its anonymity features, as a content distribution network Freenet has the following strengths:
+In addition to its anonymity features, as a content distribution network Hyphanet has the following strengths:

 *   **Totally decentralized**
-     Information can be inserted into Freenet for download without any reliance on a centralized server.
+     Information can be inserted into Hyphanet for download without any reliance on a centralized server.
 All the inserter needs to do is give the content's "key" to someone else and they will be able to download it.
 *   **Adaptive caching**
      Many CDN architectures only allow peers which have already downloaded a file to share it with other peers.
-Freenet will adaptively cache information on peers as necessary to meet demand regardless of what that peer has downloaded.
-This allows Freenet to "scale-up" much more quickly than most solutions for popular files, and improves load-balancing.
+Hyphanet will adaptively cache information on peers as necessary to meet demand regardless of what that peer has downloaded.
+This allows Hyphanet to "scale-up" much more quickly than most solutions for popular files, and improves load-balancing.
 *   **Strong Security**
-     Freenet has long-supported the concept of "Content Hash Keys" which guarantee the integrity of retrieved data.
+     Hyphanet has long-supported the concept of "Content Hash Keys" which guarantee the integrity of retrieved data.
 This approach has since been adopted by other architectures.
-Freenet also supports "Signed Subspace Keys" which allow content to be digitally signed.
+Hyphanet also supports "Signed Subspace Keys" which allow content to be digitally signed.
 This also allows content integrity to be guaranteed, but is more flexible than CHKs.
 *   **Forward Error Correction**
-     In common with some other CDN architectures, Freenet employs "Forward Error Correction", which allows a file to be reconstructed even if some of the parts of that file can't be retrieved.
-Uniquely, Freenet also supports "healing", which involves the reconstruction and reinsertion of missing file components.
+     In common with some other CDN architectures, Hyphanet employs "Forward Error Correction", which allows a file to be reconstructed even if some of the parts of that file can't be retrieved.
+Uniquely, Hyphanet also supports "healing", which involves the reconstruction and reinsertion of missing file components.

-This page contains links to freely available content on Freenet.
+This page contains links to freely available content on Hyphanet.
 If you would like to add a new link please get in touch! remember that we will only link to content that can be legally distributed in the United States of America.

 ## Understand

-Freenet can be thought of as a large storage device.
+Hyphanet can be thought of as a large storage device.
 When you store a file in it, you receive a key which can be used to retrieve the file.
-When you supply Freenet with a key, it returns the appropriate file (if it is located).
-The storage space is distributed among all connected nodes on Freenet.
+When you supply Hyphanet with a key, it returns the appropriate file (if it is located).
+The storage space is distributed among all connected nodes on Hyphanet.

-Freenet is a peer-to-peer network which is both decentralized and anonymized.
+Hyphanet is a peer-to-peer network which is both decentralized and anonymized.
 The nodes that you connect to only know their nearest neighbours and have no idea about how the network as a whole is structured.

 ### Small world network

-Freenet is built on the principle of small world networks.
-By connecting to nodes of people you already know, and the people you know in turn connect to people they know, one should be able to reach all nodes in a Freenet network.
+Hyphanet is built on the principle of small world networks.
+By connecting to nodes of people you already know, and the people you know in turn connect to people they know, one should be able to reach all nodes in a Hyphanet network.

 ### The datastore

-All Freenet nodes contribute a part of their hard drive space to store encrypted pieces of files.
+All Hyphanet nodes contribute a part of their hard drive space to store encrypted pieces of files.
-They are stored in the **datastore** directory in the Freenet installation directory.
+They are stored in the **datastore** directory in the Hyphanet installation directory.

 Unlike other peer-to-peer networks, you as a user have little or no control over what is stored in your datastore.
 Instead, files are kept or deleted depending on how popular they are.
-This allows Freenet to be censorship-resistant.
+This allows Hyphanet to be censorship-resistant.
 There is no "delete file" operation.

-It is hard, but not impossible, to determine what the encrypted file pieces stored in your local Freenet datastore are part of.
+It is hard, but not impossible, to determine what the encrypted file pieces stored in your local Hyphanet datastore are part of.
 This allows plausible deniability.

-Freenet suggests an initial size based on how much space is available, and you can change the store size at any time.
-A larger store uses more RAM, but makes for better browsing for you and helps Freenet as a whole.
+Hyphanet suggests an initial size based on how much space is available, and you can change the store size at any time.
+A larger store uses more RAM, but makes for better browsing for you and helps Hyphanet as a whole.

-### Freenet Routing
+### Hyphanet Routing

 Initially, each node has no information about the performance of the other nodes it knows about.
 This means that routing of requests is essentially random.
 But since different nodes have different randomness, they will disagree about where to send a request, given a key.
-So the data in a newly-started Freenet will be distributed somewhat randomly.
+So the data in a newly-started Hyphanet will be distributed somewhat randomly.

 As more documents are inserted by the same node, they will begin to cluster with data items whose keys (see below) are similar, because the same routing